 Africa Is Suffering A Silent Crisis Of Stroke

 Last April, Fredua Agyemang, a musician in Kumasi, Ghana, was performing onstage at a funeral, which in this country is often a festive affair with hundreds of guests.
-Suddenly he began to feel dizzy, then lost consciousness and collapsed.
+Suddenly, he began to feel dizzy, then lost consciousness and collapsed.

-When he woke up three days later, his band-mates broke the news: He'd suffered a stroke.
-Immediately, he thought of another doctor visit eight years earlier, when, at the age of 34, he'd been diagnosed with hypertension and prescribed medication to reduce his blood pressure.
+When he woke up three days later, his bandmates broke the news: He had suffered a stroke.
+Immediately, he thought of another doctor visit eight years earlier, when, at the age of 34, he had been diagnosed with hypertension and prescribed medication to reduce his blood pressure.
 The medication had given him problems with erectile dysfunction, a common side effect, and he soon stopped taking it regularly.
-That decision now seemed foolish, he recalls.
-He was having difficulty moving and speaking, and knew that he wouldn't be back onstage anytime soon.
+That decision seemed foolish, he recalls.
+He was having difficulty moving and speaking and knew that he wouldn't be back onstage anytime soon.

 "I still have weakness," he says, nine months later.
 "I'm not able to walk well, I can't use my left arm, I can't sing."